 - are looked after by their local authority

-- have left care through or through an adoption, special guardianship or child arrangement order
+- have left care through an adoption, special guardianship or child arrangement order

 Funded early learning and childcare is usually available from the start of the term after the child's birthday for both two and three-year-olds.